How to Crush Candidate Sourcing

 - It develops buy-in from the hiring executive on the research and recruiting process.

-- It helps candidate researchers focus on the sweet-spot preferences.
+- It helps candidate researchers focus on sweet-spot preferences.

 - It enables sourcing teams to prioritize outreach to top prospects.

-- It enables researchers to push talent intelligence to hiring executives to inform and adjust strategy.
+- It enables researchers to share intelligence with hiring executives to inform strategy.

-If what we describe sounds hard, random candidate sourcing is harder.
+If what we describe sounds hard, it can be — especially for the uninitiated.
+However, n the long run, random candidate sourcing is far more difficult.
 Random sourcing is a leading cause of searches that last too long.
 The ripple effects of random candidate sourcing are often felt in lost opportunities, employee burnout, and damaged morale.
-Delayed sales hires yield lost revenues.
+Delayed hires of sales executives destroy cash flow.
 Delayed engineering hires slow a product’s time to market.
 Openings that languish unfilled exhaust existing workers doing their own job and that of the candidate you’ve yet to find.

 Like rolling the dice, random research and random candidate sourcing leaves your process up to chance.
 Only with dice, there is an underlying statistical probability of certain outcomes.
 With haphazard, catch-as-catch-can sourcing, there is no such logic.
 In other words, it is illogical.
 But it is what recruiting teams do every day.